Medical-Image-Analysis-Laboratory/Perinatal_fODF_DL_estimation/README.md

 # Fiber ODF estimation with a deep neural network

-Code for paper: Robust Estimation of the Microstructure of the Early Developing Brain Using Deep Learning By: Hamza Kebiri, Ali Gholipour, Rizhong Lin, Lana Vasung and Davood Karimi*, Meritxell Bach Cuadra* (*: Equal contribution)
+Code for paper: Robust Estimation of the Microstructure of the Early Developing Brain Using Deep Learning, by: Hamza Kebiri, Ali Gholipour, Rizhong Lin, Lana Vasung and Davood Karimi*, Meritxell Bach Cuadra* (*: Equal contribution)